<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=192888919167017&amp;ev=PageView&amp;noscript=1">

 Published: September 23, 2024, 8:26am

-MARJAYOUN, Lebanon (AP) — Israeli strikes on Monday killed more than 180 Lebanese in the deadliest barrage since the 2006 Israel-Hezbollah war as the Israeli military warned residents in southern and eastern Lebanon to evacuate their homes ahead of a widening air campaign against Hezbollah.
+MARJAYOUN, Lebanon (AP) — Israeli strikes on Lebanon Monday killed more than 350 people, including more than 60 women and children, Lebanese authorities said, in the deadliest barrage since the 2006 Israel-Hezbollah war.
+The Israeli military warned residents in southern and eastern Lebanon to evacuate ahead of its widening air campaign against Hezbollah.

-The government ordered schools and universities to close Tuesday across most of the country and began preparing shelters for people displaced from the south.
+Lebanese Health Minister Firass Abiad told a news conference the earlier strikes hit hospitals, medical centers and ambulances.
+The government ordered schools and universities to close across most of the country and began preparing shelters for the displaced.

-The Israeli military announced that it hit some 300 targets Monday, saying it was going after Hezbollah weapons sites.
-Some strikes hit in residential areas of towns in the south and the eastern Bekaa Valley.
-One strike hit a wooded area as far away as Byblos in central Lebanon, more than 80 miles from the border north of Beirut.
+Some strikes struck residential areas in the south and the eastern Bekaa Valley.
+One hit a wooded area as far away as Byblos in central Lebanon, more than 80 miles (130 kilometers) from the border north of Beirut.

 The military said it was expanding the airstrikes to include areas of the valley along Lebanon’s eastern border with Syria.
-Hezbollah has long had an established presence in the valley, and it is where the group was founded in 1982 with the help of Iran’s Revolutionary Guards.
+Hezbollah has long had an established presence in the valley, where the group was founded in 1982 with the help of Iran’s Revolutionary Guards.

-Meanwhile, Hezbollah said in a statement that it fired dozens of rockets at an Israeli military post in Galilee.
+Meanwhile, Hezbollah said it fired dozens of rockets toward Israel, including at military bases.
 It also targeted for a second day the facilities of the Rafael defense firm, headquartered in Haifa.

 As Israel carried out the attacks, Israeli authorities reported a series of air-raid sirens in northern Israel warning of incoming rocket fire from Lebanon.